Beerclub/TickTackToe/README.md

 The team Beerclub will be implementing and designing the game.

 ## Team
 We all love beer, so of course we call our team The Beerclub (and because the Breakfast Club was taken).
+The team members are: AngryVolcano, aslaugsollilja (aslaugg12), bjarniegill, einarke12 and krissi92

 <img src="http://i.imgur.com/8soHHef.jpg" alt="stjornin" />